F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/prod_stack/static/README.md

 The **standalone** heat orchestration template incorporates existing networks defined in Neutron.

-Templates under **prod_stack** do not require an external network and do not create a floating ip on the Neutron port.
+Templates under **prod_stack** do not require an external network and do not create a floating IP address on the Neutron port.

+This template is in the **static** directory, meaning you configure the BIG-IP VE management IP address statically.
+This is useful if there is no DHCP server available, or if it is disabled on the neutron subnet.
+If you want to use a template that assigned using DHCP, see the template in the **dynamic** directory.

 ## Prerequisites and configuration notes